vijayanant/fossick/content/posts/patterns-and-principles.md

   the algorithms are defined as interfaces or abstract classes, which can be easily extended or modified without affecting the client code.

 ## The Other Way Around

-It is also possible for a single design pattern to cater to more than one design principle.
-Many design patterns are designed to address multiple design principles simultaneously.
+It is also possible for a single design pattern to cater for more than one design principle.
+Design patterns are in widespread use because they do not go against any of the principles and address many (if not all) design principles.
+For example -

 * The Strategy pattern is often used to address the Open/Closed Principle (OCP) and the Single Responsibility Principle (SRP) at the same time.
 The OCP states